islandcontroller/fiberaudio-pm/README.md

 ## Overview

 The *Pmod&trade; Compatible* fiberaudio-pm peripheral module features a pair of active optical audio transmitter/receiver modules, commonly referred to as "optical S/PDIF".
 The module allows embedded developers to explore optical data transfer technologies using *Digilent Pmod&trade;* ecosystem components, such as FPGA development boards.

+## Review Notes (`Rev.2`)

+* CE marking requires compliance with [Directive 2015/863 (EU) amending Annex II to Directive 2011/65/EU](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015L0863) (RoHS)
+* WEEE marking not required if the board is classified as a 'component' according to [FAQ on Directive 2012/19/EU](https://ec.europa.eu/environment/pdf/waste/weee/faq.pdf) (WEEE)
+  * Removed marking in `Rev.3`
+* Heat-sinking effect of GND pad thermal spokes is excessive at 400µm width
+  * Adjusted to 250µm in `Rev.4`
+* "VCC" and "GND" silkscreen placed too close to connector `J1`.
+Stroke could be a bit wider for better readability.
+  * Adjusted position and size in `Rev.4`

 ## Resources